robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 ## Enable Macie

-Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie, which will continuously monitor data access activity for anomalies and generate alerts when it detects risk of unauthorized access or inadvertent data leaks.
+Since you plan on storing sensitive data in S3, let’s quickly enable Amazon Macie.
+Macie is a security service that will continuously monitor data access activity for anomalies and generate alerts when it detects risk of unauthorized access or inadvertent data leaks.

 1. Go to the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console.
 2. Click **Get Started**.